darkclip/exssh/README.md

 ```

 - config section title is matching ssh host of ~/.ssh/config
-- prog and extra is the same of command argument
+- prog and extra are the same functions of command arguments
 - other configs are parameters specific to the choosing prog

 ### EXPECT_CONFIG